igeller/CIM511/Journals/cim511 journals/03_09_2021_ Representing Art.md

 # HAVE A GOOD WORKING VERSION

 I finally have a pretty nice working version of the representing art app!
 The issue with the code I had been working on for the last few weeks was ensuring that the modal appears in the correct spot.
 The issue is that state does not update immediately and I do not have a firm understanding of react hooks.
-I also found that with components like the react bootstrap modal
+I also found that with components like the react bootstrap modal, poppers,
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDQzMjMwMV19
+eyJoaXN0b3J5IjpbLTE2NTAyNjMxOTQsMTE0MDQzMjMwMV19
 -->